 Light and Temperature

-Plants need to photosynthesize to produce new roots and shoots, so 4 to 6 hours of bright indirect light is important.
-Too much light can burn foliage or elevate temperatures too high, especially under plastic bags or domes.
-Too little light will slow the root formation process and could allow the cutting to rot or dry out before new roots form.
+Plants need 4 to 6 hours of bright indirect light for root and shoot growth.
+Too much light can burn foliage (especially under plastic bags or domes); too little light slows root formation and cuttings may rot or dry out before new roots form.

 Cuttings root faster in warm air and rooting media.
 Air temperature between 65°F and 75°F is ideal.
 For good results, consider using a heat mat to raise the rooting media temperature to between 75°F and 80°F.